 Eyepieces and Accessories

-What the ETX could really do with borrowing from the Questar, is it’s clever built-in finder, but of course that’s the one feature they didn’t copy.
-So the ETX has no finder at all, which can be frustrating when it comes to alignment, on which more anon.
+What the ETX could really do with borrowing from Questar is its clever built-in finder, but of course that’s the one feature they didn’t copy.
+In fact, the ETX has no finder at all, which can be frustrating when it comes to alignment.

 The base of the forks can be placed on a tabletop and rubber pads are thoughtfully stuck on so as not to mar the family dining table.
 Alternatively, a very light (and flimsy) tripod is included.
 The base attaches to the tripod by two bolts, but unfortunately a central ¼-20 thread for a photo tripod is not provided, so you can’t easily substitute your own.
 The tripod includes a tray for the eyepieces and the Autostar handset.
 Meade even throw in a carry bag for the tripod (some earlier version gave you a backpack).